sarfaraz2301/adibainfotech/content/profile/_index.md

   - image: /images/32.png
     name: Prudent Education
 ---
-We work with some of the leading namesin their respective industries and are looking forward to adding your name to the list.
+We work with some of the leading names in their respective industries and are looking forward to add your name into this list.